The Key to Running a Successful Online Meeting Every Time

 1. Follow up with an email

 Send a follow-up email to all attendees, summarizing the meeting’s main points and thanking participants for attending.
-Ensure you include detailed instructions if there are any tasks for them to complete.
+Ensure you include detailed instructions for any tasks they need to complete.
 For those who couldn't attend, you may want to attach a recording of the meeting or a summary that details what was covered.

 2. Review recordings and notes